nial0003/e25-prog2/week36a/guides/01-spring-boot-jpa-one-to-many-and-many-to-one.md

 3. **Establish a relationship**: Establish a One-to-Many relationship between `Course` and `CourseOffering`, where a `Course` can have multiple `CourseOfferings`, but each `CourseOffering` belongs to only one `Course`.
 4. **Create repositories**: Create repositories for both `Course` and `CourseOffering`.
 5. **Initialize data**: Create a class that implements `CommandLineRunner` to initialize the database with some dummy data.
 Create a few `Course` entities and associate multiple `CourseOfferings` with each `Course`.
+6. **Create a REST API**: Create a REST API to manage `Course` and `CourseOffering` entities.
+Implement endpoints to:
+   - Get all courses
+   - Get a course by ID
+   - Create a new course
+   - Delete a course by ID
+   - Get all course offerings for a specific course